 Image: China Lake, CA Embry-Riddle Worldwide

 Eastern Kern County is home to some of the most innovative and specialized technologies in the world.
-The region’s aerospace programs stand at the forefront of an industry gaining international recognition for space tourism and the first-ever privately-funded spaceflight, while the area’s defense and advanced weapons development is fostered by two military installations.
-The region’s aerospace and defense employment is four times the national average!
+The region’s aerospace programs stand at the forefront of an industry gaining international recognition for space tourism and the first-ever privately-funded spaceflight, while the area’s defense and advanced weapons development are fostered by two military installations.

-The aerospace and defense industries provide almost 20,000 high-wage full-time jobs for Kern County’s residents.
-These jobs have staying power thanks to vast open land, lack of development encroachment, proximity to Los Angeles, and higher education levels per capita in East Kern than in most other regions in the country.
+California is home to approximately 139,000 aerospace jobs, with over 20,000 of them in Kern County.
+These high-wage full-time jobs have staying power thanks to vast open land, lack of development encroachment, proximity to Los Angeles, and higher education levels per capita in East Kern than in most other regions in the country.

 Business of Nationwide Importance in Kern’s Backyard